bongsoopark/epigenome/scripts/README.txt

 # By Bongsoo Park, Ph.D

 # Project Diary
+@2016-09-24 3:14AM
+I came back to my project.
+1 Month later, I forgot many things.
+What can I do?
+First, I would like to add more genomes.
+For examples, 21 genomes in the main page of Taxonomy browser.

+1) python3 check_taxonomy.py Bos taurus
+2) I created a sql file named "check_taxonomy.sql", then update the database, and main page.
+3) I want to update the genome dataset too. first, manually insert new key insert into genome (species_id, assembly_id, db_key, epigenomedb) values ('6','GCA_000003205.6','','GCA_000003205.6_Btau_5.0.1');
+then, create shell script.
+php genome_assembly.php > genome_assembly.sh

+4) Bos Taurus genome have two assemblies, so this is the first case that we have two genome version for one species.
+Copy and Paste the genome information from NCBI genome assembly. python genome_update.py 6 > genome_update.sql mysql -u bongsoo genome -p < genome_update.sql
+It's done.
+Currently, 6 genome doesn't have any proteome. so, we will use assembly 7.
+UMD version.

 @2016-08-18 Afternoon
 1) Proteome update script has been updated. proteome_update.py will create the 'proteome_update.fa'